iMahdiSaad/STM32-BluePill/README.md

 # STM32-BluePill
-Design for Using STM32 for Various Uses.
+Design for Using STM32 for Various applications , mostly IoT related smart applications.
+It's a dev board where it's minimised.
 # STM32F411CEU6 with Micro USB, IMU, and SWD

 ![3D Layout](3D Layout.jpg)